MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-device-properties.md

 ---
 # required metadata

-title: Assignment filter reports and troubleshooting in Microsoft Intune - Azure | Microsoft Docs
+title: Supported filter device properties and operators in Microsoft Intune - Azure | Microsoft Docs
-description:
+description: When using filters, get more information on the device properties, supported operators, and supported Windows OS SKUs, including examples.
+Use these features to create rule expressions in Microsoft Intune and Endpoint Manager.
 keywords:
 author: MandiOhlinger
 ms.author: mandia